Reviews You Can Rely On

 The slim-fitting design of the Ridge Merino Aspect and Smartwool Classic All-Season sit close to your skin, effectively trapping body heat as well as offering flattering fits.

 When evaluating the fit of each base layer, we handed these shirts to a group of women who varied in height, weight, and body shape to offer the most objective recommendations possible.
 Some were tall, while others were short; some had lots of curves, while others had none.
 In our evaluations, tops with a stretchier and more voluminous fit proved to be the most versatile.
 We also looked at the relative lengths of the arms and torso to see which provided the best overall coverage.
 Our lead tester (5'6", 130 lbs) prefers size small in most of these tops but found the Kari Traa Rose Light Half Zip and the DEVOPS Thermal Compression Turtle to fit better in size Medium.
-Though the DEVOPS is a compression layer meant to offer a snug fit, we found the sleeve and torso lengths too short to offer full range of motion.
+Though the DEVOPS is a compression layer meant to offer a snug fit, we found the sleeve and torso lengths too short to allow for a full range of motion.

 base layer womens - though the devops thermal compression turtle base layer is created...